w3f/General-Grants-Program/grants/speculative/club_messaging.md

 The peer-to-peer connectivity is handled by the RTCPeerConnection interface.
 This is the central point for establishing and controlling the connection between two peers in WebRTC.

-### 2. Messaging network
-#### requirement of instant messaging
-1. broadcasting
-2. offline messaging
-3. online peer to peer messaging
-While Ethereum Whisper support number 1 and 2 in the above list; Number 3 needs something like ElastOS Carrier or something similar, such as lower API like The RLPx Transport Protocol.
-Peer to peer offline messaging and storage server can be implemented on top of #3.

-### 3. Turn server
-The term stands for Traversal Using Relay NAT, and it is a protocol for relaying network traffic.
-### 4. Push Notification Server
-Since most apps are forced to be offline when it is switched to background, we need to use the messaging channel of the Phone device.
-On IOS it is APNS and Voice Push Notification service, on Android it is called FCM, Firebase Cloud Messaging
-### 5. Token
-The Club token is a modular utility token that fuels the Club Chat network.
-This includes a Decentralized Push Notification and Advertise Market, Governance of the Club client, Incentives of Messaging, Turn Server and Notification Nodes. the Club Token will leverage our economic attention to build the network effect of an open platform.

-* PoC/MVP or other relevant prior work or research on the topic

 ### Ecosystem Fit
-Are there any other projects similar to yours?
-If so, how is your project different?
 There are many project in the space of decentralized communication, such as status, topnetwork, yeecall.
-While most projects are building the infrastructure from ground and replying on communities to provide different kinds of communication related application, we are going to build decentralized messaging app for end user and api for developer in cryto world by integrating many technologies in different blockchain. we want to serve the whole blockchain world.
+While most projects are building the infrastructure from ground and replying on communities to provide different kinds of communication related application, it still very hard to implement an instant messenger since most backend features required by an instant messenger are still missing. we are going to build an easy integrated decentralized messaging app for end user and api for developer in cryto world by integrating many technologies in different blockchain. we want to serve the whole blockchain world.

 ## Team :busts_in_silhouette: